Mat2801/Project-1-Iconic-Car-Meet/README.md

 - user stories all tested and corretly working. (check screenshots at user stories)
 - Find the full test sheet [here](https://drive.google.com/file/d/1Al_rC0sK2Y2rl3iZdEQ1azSQfei_tBVS/view?usp=sharing)

+# Current Bugs
+Video does not center when fully responsive i have tried to narrow this down and using media queries has helped.
+The video will be centered when using most devices and on the main desktop however, when testing for responsivness the video will not always stay centered.
+I have attempted to fix this problem using position:absolute, but because my other sections are not positionaly fixed as relative this does not work.
+This only places the video central for the desktop size and when narrowing the width covers up the video rather than recentering it.

 # Bugs throughout creating this website
 - Time and location tiles images wouldn't center.
 Fixed by manually resizing images and putting images into CSS instead of HTML.